Protected: 2023-2024 Annual Report

 ADMINISTRATIVE

 At YPC, we believe every child deserves a path to music education.
 We provide scholarships to any child in need, ensuring financial barriers never prevent a child from exploring music and pursuing their dreams.
-We also go beyond tuition scholarships, covering the cost of childrens’ travel, snacks, custom tailored costumes, and more, to ensure that YPC functions as an inclusive home for children from all socioeconomic backgrounds.
+We also go beyond tuition scholarships, covering the cost of children’s travel, snacks, custom-tailored costumes, subject tutoring, and college preparation to ensure that YPC functions as an inclusive home for children from all socioeconomic backgrounds.

 our programs